benwhalley/just-enough-r/docs/working-with-dataframes.md

 ## Selecting rows {- #selecting-rows}

-To select particular rows from a dataframe, `dplyr` provides the very useful `filter()` function.
-Let's say we just want the 6-cylindered cars from the `mtcars` dataframe:
+To select particular rows from a dataframe, `dplyr` provides the `filter()` function.

+If we only want to see the 6-cylindered cars from the `mtcars` dataframe:

 ```r